CV

 Education

-- B.S. in Computational Biology and Creative Writing, 2020
+- B.S. in Computational Biology and Creative Writing, Massachusetts Institute of Technology, 2020

-- Passed Doctoral Candidacy Exam for Johns Hopkins CMDB Department, 2021
+- Doctoral Candidacy in Johns Hopkins CMDB Department, 2021

 Awards and Honors